antitree/private-tor-network/README.md

 ### Running Individual Roles

-This is building a base tor relay container and then modifying it based on ROLE environment variable you give it.
-For example, this would make a directory authority (DA)
+You can manually build a tor network if you don't want to use docker-compose but you'll need to make sure you pass the correct DA fingerprints to each of the servers.
+(Don't for you automatically with docker-compose) For example, this would make the first directory authority (DA)
-`docker run -e ROLE=DA antitree/tor-private-server`
+`docker run -e ROLE=DA antitree/private-tor`

+Or setup a relay:
+`docker run -e ROLE=RELAY antitree/private-tor`

+Watching the logs on a relay
+`docker logs -f {name of your container}`

 Available roles right now are: